jasonmccreary/blog-posts/2016-09-29-install-apache-php-mysql-mac-os-x-sierra.md

   - development
   - mysql
   - php
-description: "This is an update for Mac OS X El Capitan of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+description: "This is an update for Mac OS X Sierra of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
-subheading: "This is an update for Mac OS X El Capitan of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+subheading: "This is an update for Mac OS X Sierra of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 ---
-***Note:** This post is an update of my post on [installing Apache, PHP, and MySQL on Mac OS X Yosemite](/2014/11/install-apache-php-mysql-mac-os-x-yosemite/) for Mac OS X El Capitan.
+***Note:** This post is an update of my post on [installing Apache, PHP, and MySQL on Mac OS X El Capitan](/2015/10/install-apache-php-mysql-mac-os-x-el-capitan/) for Mac OS X Sierra.
 This post is for a new installations.
-If you have installed Apache, PHP, and MySQL for Mac OS X Yosemite, read my post on [Updating Apache, PHP, and MySQL for Mac OS X El Capitan](/2015/10/update-apache-php-mysql-mac-os-x-el-capitan/).*
+If you have installed Apache, PHP, and MySQL for Mac OS El Capitan, read my post on [Updating Apache, PHP, and MySQL for Mac OS X Sierra](/2016/09/update-apache-php-mysql-mac-os-x-sierra/).*

-***PHP Update:** Mac OS X El Capitan comes pre-installed with PHP version 5.5 which has reached its [end of life](http://php.net/supported-versions.php).
+***PHP Update:** Mac OS X Sierra comes pre-installed with PHP version 5.6, however the latest version of PHP is 7.1.
 After you complete this post, you should [upgrade PHP on Mac OS X](/2016/09/upgrade-php-mac-os-x/).*

-***OS X Sierra Update:** While these instructions still work, I wrote a new post for [installing Apache, PHP, and MySQL on Mac OS X Sierra](/2016/09/install-apache-php-mysql-mac-os-x-sierra/).*

 Mac OS X runs atop UNIX.
 So most UNIX software installs easily on Mac OS X. Furthermore, Apache and PHP come packaged with OS X. To create a local web server, all you need to do is configure Apache and *install* MySQL.